Mistakes, miscommunications, and modifications in production

 Capabilities as power

-The concepts underpinning capabilities have had the greatest reach to date in military applications today, reflecting how armed forces think about applying power in conflicts.
-Their applications focus on preparation in understanding how well forces can reliably employ resources within anticipated situations, not just in terms of raw numbers or equipment, but in the capacity to successfully achieve desired courses of action.
+The concepts underpinning capabilities have had the greatest reach in military applications today, reflecting how armed forces think about applying power in conflicts while keeping a mission focus.
+The applications of these concepts focus on preparation - to understand how well forces can reliably employ resources within anticipated situations.
+This focus goes beyond traditional planning, which focuses on raw numbers of resources and equipment, to consider the capacity to successfully achieve desired courses of action.
 When considered in this context, capabilities are sources of power, but unlike resources, are not consumed in usage (though they can be degraded with time).

 Maladies in production

-Many things inevitably go wrong in accomplishing this work, especially when affected by complexity, delays, resource shortages, quality breakdowns, and garbled communications.
-In this post we are focusing on the implicit structure, or DNA, for each productions operations that are only apparent when observing patterns of this operation across the requisite variety of contexts.
-Maladies are chronic, problematic conditions that introduce disruptions in production equilibrium, whether biological, psychological, or systemic.
+Many things inevitably go wrong in accomplishing this work, especially when affected by complexity, external influences, resource shortages, quality breakdowns, and garbled communications.
+In this post we are focusing on the implicit structure for each production operation when encountering these situations.
+These are only apparent when observing patterns of operations across the requisite variety of contexts.
+When they arise, they lead to internal pivots in straightforward processing, or off-ramps from further processing.
+Such maladies are chronic, problematic conditions that introduce disruptions in production equilibrium, whether biological, psychological, or systemic.
 They often signal:

 A misalignment between internal states and external demands